On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Preliminaries

-The study of nonexpansive mappings in $CAT(\kappa)$ spaces was initiated by Kirk (see, e.g., \cite{kirk2003geodesic,kirk2004geodesic}), and an important class of nonexpansive operators in the linear setting is the so-called \emph{forward map}, recalled in \cite{foglia2024halpernsgd} through the following classical result. \begin{theorem}[\textbf{\emph{Baillon–Haddad}}] ~\cite{bauschke2010baillon,baillon1977} Let $f:H\to\mathbb{R}$ be a convex and Fréchet–differentiable function with $L$-Lipschitz continuous gradient $\nabla f$.
-Fix $\beta\in(0,2/L)$ and define the forward operator $F:H\to H$ by
+The study of nonexpansive mappings in $CAT(\kappa)$ spaces was initiated by Kirk (see, e.g., \cite{kirk2003geodesic,kirk2004geodesic}), and an important class of nonexpansive operators in the linear setting is the so-called forward map, which basically coincides with the step of classical gradient descent algorithm as stated in the following result. \begin{theorem}[See ~\cite{bauschke2010baillon,baillon1977}] Let $H$ be a real Hilbert space, and let $f:H\to\mathbb{R}$ be a convex and Fréchet–differentiable function with $L$-Lipschitz continuous gradient $\nabla f$.
+Fix $\eta\in(0,2/L)$ and define the forward operator $F:H\to H$ by

-Then $F$ is \emph{averaged nonexpansive}, that is, \( F = \lambda I + (1-\lambda)T \) for some $\lambda\in(0,1)$ and some nonexpansive mapping $T:H\to H$.
+Then $F$ is averaged nonexpansive, that is, \( F = \lambda I + (1-\lambda)T \) for some $\lambda\in(0,1)$ and some nonexpansive mapping $T:H\to H$.
 Moreover,

-so that the fixed point set $\operatorname{Fix}(T)$ coincides with the set of minimizers of $f$. \end{theorem}
+so that the fixed point set $\mathrm{Fix}(T)$ coincides with the set of minimizers of $f$. \end{theorem}

-The nonexpansivity of this operator played a crucial role in neural network hyperparameter optimization and, in particular, was essential for the development of the HalpernSGD optimizer (see \cite{foglia2024halpernsgd,colao2025optimizer}).
+The nonexpansivity of this operator played a crucial role in neural network hyperparameter optimization and, in particular, was essential for the development of the HalpernSGD optimizer (see \cite{foglia2024halpernsgd,colao2025optimizer,colao2026convergence}).

+In the nonlinear setting, more precisely on Hadamard manifolds, the Euclidean nonexpansivity conclusion for the forward operator does not extend automatically.
+Section~\ref{sec:iperbolicHalpernGD} provides an explicit counterexample on \(\mathbb H^2\).

-In the case of nonlinear geometry—specifically, in Hadamard or hyperbolic spaces—the nonexpansivity of the \emph{forward} operator has not yet been established in the literature and remains an interesting topic for further research.
-An important example of a nonexpansive mapping in Hadamard spaces, however, is the \emph{proximal mapping} (or \emph{resolvent}), defined as follows. \begin{definition}[\textbf{\emph{Proximal mapping in Hadamard spaces}}] Let $(X,d)$ be a Hadamard space and let $f:X\to(-\infty,+\infty]$ be a proper, lower semicontinuous, and convex function.
-For any $\lambda>0$, the \emph{proximal mapping} (or \emph{resolvent}) of $f$ (see~\cite[Ch.~2.2 and Ch.~4.2, Lemma~4.2.2]{bacak2014convex}) is defined by
+However, an important example of a nonexpansive mapping in Hadamard spaces is the proximal mapping (or resolvent), defined as follows. \begin{definition} Let $(X,d)$ be a Hadamard space and let $f:X\to(-\infty,+\infty]$ be a proper, lower semicontinuous, and convex function.
+For any $\lambda>0$, the proximal mapping (or resolvent) of $f$ (see~\cite[Ch.~2.2 and Ch.~4.2, Lemma~4.2.2]{bacak2014convex}) is defined by

 \end{definition} This operator can be used to develop an analogue of the HalpernGD optimizer in the hyperbolic setting, as discussed in Section~\ref{sec:iperbolicHalpernGD}.

 In \cite{kirk2008concept}, the concept of $\Delta$-convergence was investigated for nonexpansive mappings in $CAT(0)$ spaces, showing that such spaces provide a natural framework for this type of convergence.
 Moreover, by \cite[Theorem 18, p.
 207]{kirk2003geodesic}, every nonexpansive map defined on a nonempty, closed, bounded and convex subset of a complete $CAT(0)$ space admits a fixed point.
 These results justify the choice of the setting for our work.